Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Battlefield Beacon

 Upon reaching 13th level, you are able to project your force of belief across the entire battlefield, extending the range of your auras.
-Whenever you activate an aura, you may pay 1 additional essence, causing it to affect creatures within 60 feet, rather than the usual 10 feet.
+Whenever you activate an aura, you may pay 1 additional essence, causing it to affect creatures within 12 tiles, rather than the usual 2 tiles.

 ## Armistice